 What is the African plant medicine and where does it come from?

 The sacred plant is from Gabon, West Africa and is used there by people in the Bwiti tradition.
-It’s a root bark that when ingested produces intense experiences of healing.
+It’s a root bark that when ingested produces intense visionary experiences and healing.
 Bwiti tribes use the sacred plant for healing, rites of passage and initiation.

 The Bwiti tradition is made up of a group of ancestral mystico-spiritual initiatory rites using the root of the sacred plant medicine tree.
 It allows initiates to enter into other fields of consciousness and the spirit to travel to the sounds of musical instruments and sacred chants.
 From this journey within themselves, they bring back perceptions and experiences.
-At the heart of this tradition we can draw out two principal streams, each one linked to a sacred instrument.
+There are two principal streams at the heart of this tradition, each one linked to a sacred instrument.

 THE SACRED PLANT FOR HEALING

-There are clinics in the west who use this medicine to heal people of addiction or substance abuse problems (most often heroin).
+There are clinics in the west who use this ibogaine (an a single alkaloid extract of the 22 found in iboga) to heal people of addiction or substance abuse problems (most often heroin).

 “This sacred plant medicine can offer tremendous insight to one’s past, and help them better understand how things in the past have led to their current state of mind.
 When considering this medicine, some other common reasons individuals seek it out include: